 You know what’s one of the most fun moments in your German studies?

-The moment you have acquired a high-enough level of proficiency such that your new language opens up novel channels of communication and understanding.
+The moment you have reached a high-enough level that your new language opens new ways to communicate and understand.

 You know, the point when you are able to read your first German book.